TRueedi/HSLU_DSPRO1_TrafficStatus/README.md

 ## Disclaimer
 Most Jupyter notebooks are not executable due to file or library imports.
 For testing, please run our Python scripts like create_dataset.py test_train_split_function.py
 Our scientific report, Traffic Status, includes a detailed description of why this happens.
+Please use the Python Version python == 3.13.0.

 ## Description
 We want to create a heat map of London to show people which areas to avoid at certain times.
 We also want to provide a pathfinder that shows the user the best route to take.